twse/random-stuff/Readable Fonts/Western European.md

 | o dieresis | Alt-148 | vertical bracket     | Alt-252         | Alt-159   |

 ### Playing card symbols for use with Palm OS only
+The symbols appear as one color in the built-in fonts used for the operating system.

 | Glyph   | Codes   |
 |---------|---------|
 | diamond | Alt-141 |